-Transfer students who have studied abroad for at least three credits prior to coming to Goucher will have completed the study abroad requirement, and will not receive a voucher, though they are welcome to study internationally while at Goucher.
+Transfer students who have studied abroad for at least three credits prior to coming to Goucher will have completed the study abroad requirement, though they are welcome to study internationally while at Goucher.

 It bears repeating, however, that we expect every student to make a good-faith attempt.
 If you know you do not wish to study abroad, or if you have reason to believe from the outset that you will not be able to do so, it may be best for you to consider attending a different institution at which international study is not a degree requirement.

 I'm planning to participate in the International Scholars Program, which includes a required study-abroad component.
 Will that satisfy the main study-abroad requirement, or will I need to complete more than one international experience?